-Higher AFQT scores (measuring academic preparation at military enlistment) consistently and strongly correlated with higher GI Bill usage, graduation rates, and earnings.

-- A 10-point gap in GI Bill usage remained between the lowest and highest AFQT score quintiles even after controlling for other factors. - The gap in college completion rates between the lowest and highest AFQT quintiles was 19 percentage points, with higher scores strongly associated with higher completion rates. - Earnings also correlated with AFQT scores, although demographic differences and military factors explained some of the earnings gap.
+- Higher AFQT scores (measuring academic preparation or aptitude at the time of military enlistment) consistently and strongly correlated with higher GI Bill usage, graduation rates, and earnings. - A 10-point gap in GI Bill usage remained between the lowest and highest AFQT score quintiles even after controlling for other factors. - The gap in college completion rates between the lowest and highest AFQT quintiles was 19 percentage points, with higher scores strongly associated with higher completion rates. - Earnings also correlated with AFQT scores, although demographic differences and military factors explained some of the earnings gap.

-3. Guidance and Pathways Matter
+C. Guidance and Pathways Matter

-Many veterans don't use their benefits, and usage varies significantly based on information access and guidance:
+Many veterans do not use their GI Bill benefits, and usage varies significantly based on information access and guidance:

-- Nearly 2 in 5 veterans did not use their GI Bill benefits. - Usage rates varied by military branch (Air Force veterans were the least likely to use benefits at 45% non-use; Marines were the most likely at only 30% non-use). - Rural and micropolitan area veterans were less likely to use benefits - Field of study significantly impacted earnings, with engineering and computer science graduates earning substantially more than those in education, humanities, or social sciences. - In qualitative interviews, the top reasons veterans gave for their non-use of GI Bill benefits included lack of information about expiration dates and transfer requirements. - Veterans also report being targeted by aggressive and deceptive recruiting practices that channel them into low-quality programs
+- Nearly 2 in 5 veterans did not use their GI Bill benefits. - Usage rates varied by military branch.
+(Air Force veterans were the least likely to use benefits, at 45% non-use; Marines were the most likely, at only 30% non-use.) - Rural and micropolitan area veterans were less likely to use their benefits. - Field of study significantly impacted earnings, with engineering and computer science graduates earning substantially more than those in education, humanities, or social sciences. - In qualitative interviews, the top reasons veterans gave for their non-use of GI Bill benefits included lack of information about expiration dates and transfer requirements. - Veterans also report being targeted by aggressive and deceptive recruiting practices that channel them into low-quality programs